VaultaFoundation/docs/native/04_web-applications/05_reading-state.md

 To follow this guide, you will need:

-- An understanding of the EOS blockchain and how it works.
+- An understanding of the Vaulta blockchain and how it works.
 - A command-line interface to run curl commands.
-- Access to an EOS node or an EOS API service.
+- Access to a Vaulta node or a Vaulta API service.

-## EOS Tables
+## Vaulta Tables

-EOS stores data in tables, which are similar to database tables.
+Vaulta stores data in tables, which are similar to database tables.
 Each table has a name and a set of fields.
 Tables are organized into scopes, which are defined by the smart contract that created the table.

 To retrieve data from a table, you need to know its name, scope, and the name of the smart contract that created it.
 You can also specify a lower and upper bound to limit the amount of data returned.

-## Methods to Retrieve Data from EOS Tables
+## Methods to Retrieve Data from Vaulta Tables

 ### Use get_table_rows Function

 The `get_table_rows` function retrieves rows from a table.
 It takes the following parameters in JSON format:

-- `"code"`: the eos account name which is the owner of the smart contract that created the table.
+- `"code"`: the Vaulta account name which is the owner of the smart contract that created the table.
-- `"scope"`: the scope of the table, it is an eos account name.
+- `"scope"`: the scope of the table, it is a Vaulta account name.
 - `"table"`: a string representing the name of the table.
 - `"json"`: (optional) a boolean value that specifies whether to return the row results in JSON format or binary format, defaults to binary.
 - `"lower_bound"`: (optional) a string representing the lower bound for the table key, defaults to first value of the index used.